 A main problem, therefore, facing this sector is process inefficiency related to pharmaceutical distribution.
 The current process inefficiency is caused by the use of basic but robust logistics and planning systems for pharmaceutical stock control; research suggests that existing systems use only simplistic push logistics (Jamali et al., 2010;).
 It is believed that standard logistics strategy models that have been useful in guiding managerial policy in other distribution industries are not easily applied to the PSC (Papalexi et al., 2015) due to the number of consumption points, the role and number of intermediaries and the long lead times and highly unpredictable nature of bio-pharma manufacturing, which have created a web of contingencies, interdependencies and uncertainties (Bhakoo et al., 2012).
+Figure 1 illustrates the

-Figure 1 illustrates the structure of this complex SC including the PSC upstream, central and downstream domains where different groups of stakeholders are involved.
+Figure 1 A conceptual model of the PSC upstream, central and downstream domains structure of this complex SC including the PSC upstream, central and downstream domains where different groups of stakeholders are involved.

-Note: cycles present the different distribution lines of each domain Source: Papalexi, (2017)
+Note: cycles present the different distribution lines of each domain

+Source: Papalexi, (2017)